 Alternative Job Possibilities for Nurses

 While hospitals in some areas are cutting back on nursing hires, there are definitely more jobs available for nurses in outpatient clinics, people’s homes, walk in clinics and wellness centers.
-There also are many non-clinical jobs that you can get with your nursing degree:
+There also are many non-clinical jobs that you can get with manytypes of nursing degrees:

 Nursing Informatics Specialist